 The Babel Community is the largest coliving & coworking residence in France and they are expanding every year.

-I can say this coliving is an all in one.
-They have everything from coliving, coworking, a restaurant, sports centre and an event centre.
+I can say this coliving is an all-in-one.
+They have everything from coliving, coworking, a restaurant, a sports center and an event center.

 Amenities and features :